Virgiliorobor/workflow/README.md

 ## Credits

 Built for the Clief Notes Weekly Competition #3 — and as a general-purpose tool for anyone who wants a structured AI workspace without knowing where to start.
+Developed by Virgilio Robinson.